 These egg casserole recipes are a great way to get excited about breakfast.

-The great thing about these egg casserole bakes is that you can make them the night before.
+The great thing about these egg bakes is you can make them the night before.

 Bacon, potato, egg, and plenty of cheese, what’s not to love?
 This simple yet satisfying meal is foolproof and sure to please.

-Packed with smoky bacon, frozen shredded potatoes (no need to thaw), and plenty of cheese, it’s all the breakfast classics in one dish.
+Packed with smoky bacon, frozen shredded potatoes, and plenty of cheese, it’s all the breakfast classics in one dish.

-This simple recipe checks all boxes for a healthy start to your day.
+This simple egg casserole recipe checks all the boxes for a healthy start to your day.